Find Out The Types of Baby Formula Best For Your Kid

 – he may be lactose intolerant (very rare);

 Some strict vegetarians will choose a soy-based baby formula so that Baby can follow in their footsteps and avoid eating animal products.
-The main ingredients used in soy-based formulas are from plants and not from cow’s milk.
+The main ingredients used in soy-based formulas are from plants, not cow’s milk.
 In particular, there is no casein (has soy protein instead) and no lactose (has glucose-polymers instead).

 Some examples of soy-based formulas are: